— Hillel Glazer, Entinex, Inc.

 Get the highlights and most intriguing insights from my interview with Hillel at Why Do We Go to Great Lengths to Do Things Right Yet Make It Impossible to Achieve?

-Until then, please don’t hesitate to get in touch with Hillel at email@example.com or me with any questions.
+Please don’t hesitate to contact Hillel at firstname.lastname@example.org or me with any questions.
 We’d love to hear your takeaways from the interview.

 To your forward-thinking life & great success!